Speaker Selection — API

 When to use what

-Workflow: selecting a speaker in your app
+Workflow: selecting a speaker in video

 1